rachant/scrumpoker/README.md

 5. Click "Reveal Cards" to see all estimates
 6. View the results and discussion outcomes
 7. Click "Reset Round" to start a new estimation
+8. Use "Clear Session" to completely reset all saved data

+**Note**: Your session is automatically saved, so you can refresh the page or close/reopen your browser without losing your current game state.

 ## Project Structure